tianon/wishlist/zulip.md

 - I see the API knows which Zulip client sent a given message; it'd be neat to optionally expose that in the UI somehow/somewhere

+- for APIs like "Update user group members", it would be great to have a parameter to explicitly set the full list of group members (not just add and remove)
+- the ability to specify usernames or emails in "group membership" APIs

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)